 Breakfast Time In Scotland

-All over the world, people are familiar with the classic English breakfast, but in Scotland, they go bigger and fuller with their breakfasts.
-In addition to baked beans, eggs, mushrooms, and bacon, the dish is served with a mountain of Scottish treats.
+All over the world, people are familiar with the classic English breakfast.
+In Scotland, they go bigger and fuller with their breakfasts.
+In addition to baked beans, eggs, mushrooms and bacon, the dish is served with a mountain of Scottish treats.

-Leaving the bread behind, the clootie dumpling is often put in its place, which brings a sweetened touch to the breakfast thanks to its raisins, cinnamon and ginger ingredients.
+Leaving the bread behind, the clootie dumpling is often put in its place.
+This brings a sweetened touch to the breakfast thanks to its raisins, cinnamon and ginger ingredients.
 The clootie dumpling isn’t always eaten for breakfast, some Scots prefer to have it as a dessert with a spot of cream or custard.

 On top of all of that breakfast wonder, you have the puddings to choose from – not desserts by any means.
 Black pudding is a type of blood sausage whereas white pudding is also made from meat, suet and bread, but without the blood.
 Fruit pudding, on the other hand, is another dose of sweetness, made from oatmeal, brown sugar, sultanas and cinnamon.